cathalnoonan/d365-pcf-imagecontrol/docs/installation.md

 # Installation

-The PCF is installed to an environment through a solution aip file
+The PCF is installed to an environment through a solution zip file

 The solution can be downloaded from the Releases page ([link](https://github.com/cathalnoonan/d365-pcf-imagecontrol/releases))